jackjt8/ChunkyGuide/docs/setup/installation.md

 After making this selection the Chunky Launcher will be shown.
 Please hit `Check for update` to show any available updates and then `Update to New Version` to get Chunky Launcher to download required files.
 Once done hit `Launch Chunky` to use the downloaded version.
 Or `Close` and use the `Launch` option within Chunky Launcher.

+Note - You may need to check the [Update Site field under Advanced Settings]({{ site.baseurl }}/docs/userinterface/chunkylauncher.html#advanced-settings) to ensure that the field is set to the correct URL.

 {% responsive_image path: "assets/images/installation/chunky_update_available.png" %}

 Note - If no update is found or the download of the update fails you may need to enable `Download snapshots` from the advanced section of the Launcher.